department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning/headstones-markers-medallions.md

 </div>

-### Special Arrangements
+### Special arrangements

 We provide memorial headstones and markers for qualified Veterans when remains are unavailable, not identified, donated to science, buried at sea, or scattered.

-For spouses who qualify for a headstone or marker, the first line on the headstone or marker must say, “In Memory of,” and it must be placed in a national cemetery, state Veteran's cemetery, or military base cemetery.
+For spouses who qualify for a headstone or marker, the first line on the headstone or marker must say, “In Memory of,” and it must be placed in a national cemetery, state Veterans cemetery, or military base cemetery.

-Get help applying for a headstone, marker, or medallion by calling <span class="tel">800-697-6947</span>
+Get help applying for a headstone, marker, or medallion by calling <span class="tel">800-697-6947</span>.